guard/guard-steering/README.md

         :branch => 'master'
     gem 'guard-steering'

-Note: Steering Gem needs to be able to work with files, at the moment that only work in my fork
+Note: Steering Gem needs to be able to work with files, at the moment that only works in [my fork](https://github.com/daaain/steering) (pull request pending).

 Then on your favourite shell type: